-It sure doesn’t take long for you to discover that your life feels like someone launched you into a rollercoaster and you don’t know when the ride is going to stop.
-That’s when you know that your stress level is quickly getting out of control.
-The best solution is to seek a private consulting session with someone who can listen to you impartially and offer suggestions so you can trade that rollercoaster ride for a relaxing glide in an imaginary hammock that gently rocks away your anxieties.
+It doesn’t take long for you to discover that your life feels like someone launched you into a rollercoaster and you don’t know when the ride is going to stop.
+Know that this is common for new moms.
+There is help available.

 Regardless of the boundaries you set for yourself or your child, you will eventually know what your baby wants and needs.
 Learn to trust your instincts, and when your emotions need uplifting, consult with someone you trust.
 Reaching out to another adult might be the best thing you can do.